Code-Institute-Submissions/cigarist/TESTING.md

 #### add_post.html

 #### cigar_posts.html
-This page is the main page a user lands on when logged in.
+This page is the main page a user lands on when logged in or as a new user.
 The user posts loads up as expected and is neatly stacked one on top of another on all screen sizes.
 The user that is logged in can see the 'Edit' and 'Delete' buttons on their own posts, but other user posts do not display the buttons.
 The search bar works well.
 On testing it searches for all the categories I have set which are cigar brand name, vitola and wheter or not the cigar is hand made.
 These were the only search categories added because I felt that a user will be more likely to search on those key terms.

 #### edit_posts.html